-An aromatic expression of cherries, plums, and red berries, with a lovely hint of almonds in the background.
+Montepulciano d'Abruzzo "Le Salare" has an aromatic expression of red berries, plums with a lovely hint of liquorice in the background.
 Fresh and smooth attack, with flavors of red fruits, red berries, marked by lovely dry tannins.

 Abruzzo is a wine region located on central-east Italy along the coastline of Adriatic sea.
 This hilly area has a long history and tradition of winemaking.
 Montepulciano is the main red grape in Abruzzo and the wines are called Montepulciano d'Abruzzo.
 Viticulture guidelines allow for use of pergolas, where the vines are grown upwards.